DecisionsDev/odm-docker-kubernetes/contrib/monitor/opentelemetry/README.md

 Install a Kubernetes release with the default configuration and a name of otel-odm-release, but injecting the OTEL java agent with the relevant JVM configuration.

-We will use the **downloadUrl** parameter to download the [OTEL java agent](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases/download/v1.32.1/opentelemetry-javaagent.jar) that will be injected inside the container at the /config/download/opentelemetry-javaagent.jar path.
+We will use the **decisionServerRuntime.downloadUrl** parameter to download the [OTEL java agent](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases/download/v1.32.1/opentelemetry-javaagent.jar) that will be injected inside the container at the /config/download/opentelemetry-javaagent.jar path.

 To configure the OTEL java agent, we need to setup some JVM Options like :